Comment on page

 This tab presents a list of rewards that are awarded (the era for which the rewards were due has ended), but not yet claimed (distributed to the validator and their nominators).
-The tab is currently not very useful, as the Foundation runs an automated service to trigger payouts to all nominators/validators when they are available (note that this does not apply to pools, though).
+The tab is currently not very useful, as the Foundation runs an automated service to trigger payouts to all nominators/validators whenever they are available (note that this does not apply to pools, though).
 Hence, the contents of this tab will almost always be empty.
 This is expected, and seeing this tab empty does not mean you have never received any rewards.
-If you would like to see your historic payouts, we recommend using subscan—simply paste your Account in the search bar to display the details of your account, including staking rewards.
+If you would like to see your historic payouts, we recommend using Subscan—simply paste your Account in the search bar to display the details of your account, including staking rewards.

 Staking Pools on mainnet

 You can view the list of Nomination pools.
 SeeHow to Start Staking to learn more about what they are.
 On top of the list, on the left-hand side, you can select Own pools, All pools, or Foundation pools.
 The last option will display nomination pools associated with validators operated by the Aleph Zero Foundation.

 Targets tab on mainnet

 In this tab, you can conveniently analyze all available validators.
 The ones with a blue arrow next to them are currently part of the era committee.
 You can sort the list by "return," "total stake," or other parameters.

-One of the defense mechanisms to guard the Aleph Zero blockchain against malevolent agents involves a slashing mechanism that penalizes users financially for disrupting the workings of the network.
+One of the defense mechanisms to guard the Aleph Zero blockchain against malevolent agents involves a slashing mechanism, which penalizes users financially for disrupting the workings of the network.
 The tab called Slashes is a way for you to check out which users have been behaving dishonestly and, consequently, had their funds slashed.
 We note, though, that there is no automatic slashing currently on Aleph Zero.
 Also, at the moment of writing, there were no cases of malicious behavior from any of the validators, so you will most likely find this tab empty.